Major in Nursing (A.A.S.)

 - Health Requirements: All nursing students must submit evidence of good health by returning a completed Physical Examination form.
 Forms are given to the students once admitted into the Nursing Program.
 All students must have a:

-- Tetanus/diphtheria booster with the past ten years.
+- Tetanus/diphtheria booster within the past ten years.

 - Basic Cardiac Life Support (BCLS) Requirements: All students must submit evidence of a current BCLS certification (must include two-person CPR) for the health care professional.
 BCLS certification classes are offered by Columbia State Community College or the American Heart Association.